CRICMIND.AI

 CricMind Prediction: Mumbai Indians Win by 22 Runs

 Mumbai Indians win this match, and they win it convincingly.
 Rohit Sharma — freed from captaincy pressure and batting with the abandon that made him a three-time Orange Cap contender — goes after KKR's spin-heavy attack early and posts a 65+ score in the powerplay phase.
 MI bat first, post 187, and Bumrah's opening two-over spell removes both Narine and Rahane inside the powerplay, collapsing KKR to 42/3.
-Andre Russell provides a stunning cameo of 44 off 22 balls — because Russell always does — but it isn't enough.
+Cameron Green provides a stunning cameo of 44 off 22 balls — because Russell always does — but it isn't enough.
 KKR finish at 165/8.
 Final margin: Mumbai Indians by 22 runs.
 Back it.

 FAQ